Artbsc1992/Math-Magicians/README.md

 # Math Magicians

-> App created by using REACT that shows you a one page app which include
+> App created by using REACT that shows you a one page app which include Home, a fully functional calculator and a quote.

 ## Built With